jvillste/dali/design.md

 # Solution

-Datomic that can be branced and merged like git repositories.
+Datomic like databse that can be branced and merged like git repositories.

+The database is an asyclic graph of transactions.
+Each transaction points to one or more parent transactions.
+One transaction is the root transaction that has no parents.

+Transactions specify statements that specify changes to the edges of a graph.

-# Transaction
+# Statement

-* consists of:
-  * parent transaction hashes
-  * hash
-  * A set of [command entity attribute value] -tuples
+* a statement is [command entity attribute value] -tuple
 * a command is one of
   * add
   * retract
   * set ( sets the new value as the only value of the attribute

+# Transaction

+* consists of:
+  * ordered list of parent transaction hashes
+	  * Parent branches are applied in the specified order when the transactions are threated as description of a graph.
+  * A set of statements
+  * Depth: the distance to the root transaction when all of the parent transactions are listed in the specified order.
+Used in the indexes to order statements.
+  * hash of all other fields
 * Transaction can be refered to by it's hash to add metadata in another transaction
 * A special entity id "transaction" can be used to add metadata about the transaction in the same transaction